huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/persisting-the-property-of-a-project-item.md

     }
     ```

-## <a name="to-obtain-the-project-hierarchy-using-ivsmonitorselection"></a>IVsMonitorSelection kullanarak proje hiyerarşisi edinme
+## <a name="to-obtain-the-project-hierarchy-using-ivsmonitorselection"></a>IVsMonitorSelection kullanarak proje hiyerarşisini elde etmek için

-1. VSPackage için aşağıdaki kodu ekleyin:
+1. VSPackage'ınıza aşağıdaki kodu ekleyin:

     ```csharp
     IVsHierarchy hierarchy = null;